JohnWat92/coding-interview/readme.md

-In this project we created a vending machien using a js class to use test cases to test out the variety of functions.
+In this project we created a vending machine using a js class to use test cases to test out the variety of functions.

 The functions being tested are:
 1. refilling the inventory